-There are 300 pieces of Braves-themed art littered throughout the grounds.
+There are 300 pieces of Braves-themed art throughout the grounds.

 Braves Vice Chairman John Schuerholz described the thinking behind the garden: “Building this history into the very foundation of our new home gives us and our fans the chance to acknowledge and honor these milestones as we look ahead to our bright future.”

-At the display’s heart is a nine-foot snapshot of Braves legend Hank Aaron hitting his Babe Ruth-record-beating 715th home run.
-The statue was created by Bulgarian-born artist Ross Rossin who now lives in Atlanta.
+At the display’s heart is a 9-foot snapshot of Braves legend Hank Aaron hitting his Babe Ruth record-beating 715th home run.
+The statue was created by Bulgarian-born artist Ross Rossin, who now lives in Atlanta.

 A sculpture made up of 755 bats in the number’s shape sits across from Aaron’s statue and symbolizes his since-shattered record number of career home runs.

 But Hammerin’ Hank isn’t the only one getting love.
 There’s a bat or glove to represent each of the 55 Braves inducted into the National Baseball Hall of Fame.
-One of those is for Schuerholz, who is set to be inducted in July.
+One of those is for Schuerholz, who was inducted in July.

 There are plaques to honor the 31 players, managers, coaches and others in the Braves Hall of Fame.

-The team has retired 11 jersey numbers and those numbers will be incorporated into a water feature at SunTrust Park.
-An interactive exhibit will also allow fans to learn more about each of the team’s legends whose numbers have been retired.
+The team has retired 11 jersey numbers, and those numbers are incorporated into a water feature at Truist Park.
+An interactive exhibit also allows fans to learn more about each of the team’s legends whose numbers have been retired.

-The Garden will also feature a section explaining the origin of the Braves’ names dating all the way back to when they were known as the Red Stockings.
+The Garden also features a section explaining the origin of the Braves names dating all the way back to when they were known as the Red Stockings.

-There will be a section equivalent to the team's trophy cabinet with reproductions of: Greg Maddux's 1995 Cy Young award, Hank Aaron's 1957 MVP award, Dale Murphy's 1982 Silver Slugger award, Andruw Jones' 2005 Gold Glove award and David Justice's 1990 Rookie of the Year award, along with a list of all other franchise winners.
+There is a section equivalent to the team's trophy cabinet with reproductions of Greg Maddux's 1995 Cy Young award, Hank Aaron's 1957 MVP award, Dale Murphy's 1982 Silver Slugger award, Andruw Jones' 2005 Gold Glove award and David Justice's 1990 Rookie of the Year award, along with a list of all other franchise winners.